leClub/exhibit/README.md

     cd ~
     git clone https://github.com/leClub/exhibit.git
     mkdir videos
-    # copy your videos in the videos rep
+    # copy the videos in the videos rep

 add this line to your ```/etc/rc.local``` to autostart

+    /home/pi/videoplayer.sh

-OMX Player commands
+You can control the video with OMX Player commands

     1 Increase Speed
     2 Decrease Speed